renn0xtek9/Arithmos/doc/development/source/tutorial.rst

 Defining a widget
 *****************

-:class:`~Orange.widgets.widget.OWWidget` is the base class of a widget in the Orange Canvas workflow.
+:class:`~Arithmos.widgets.widget.OWWidget` is the base class of a widget in the Arithmos Canvas workflow.

 Every widget in the canvas framework needs to define its meta data.
 This includes the widget's name and text descriptions and more